-The generalist placement consists of an orientation to field education and an ongoing seminar and the Field Placement.
 The focus of generalist seminar is the development and demonstration of professionalism and the integration of learning from courses with professional practice in the field placement setting.
-The field seminar meets for the duration of both semesters and focuses on skills, competencies, and knowledge for functioning within an agency.
-The seminar includes an integration of field competencies with field practice and includes topics such as professionalism and professional relationships, safety in field, making the most of supervision, legal and ethical issues, and cultural humility.
-The seminar provides an arena where students can share their concerns, achievements, impressions, and experiences with each other as they move into the role of MSSW student.
+The field seminar meets for the duration of both semesters.
+It orients students to field education and policies and focuses on skills, competencies, and knowledge for functioning within an agency.
+The seminar includes an integration of field competencies with field practice and includes topics such as professionalism and professional relationships, safety in field, making the most of supervision, legal and ethical issues, and anti-racist social work practice.
+Seminar will also provide an opportunity for students to receive supplemental supervision and support related to their placement.
+It provides an arena where students can share their concerns, achievements, impressions, and experiences with each other as they move into the role of MSSW student.